JOHNSON HUT

 Type

 Johnson Hut is an unlined four-bunker with an open fire built in 1957 by the NZFS Nelson Conservancy.
 The materials were air-dropped by a Beaver plane.
 The Hut predates the S81 design that later became the standard and there were only small number of this type built.
 The only other remaining example is Kakapo Hut in the Karamea catchment.
-Johnson Hut's single four-pane window, a characteristic of the early Nelson Conservancy huts, was replaced in the 2015 maintenance.
+Johnson's four-pane windows were replaced in the 2015 maintenance.
 The Hut also had a skylight retrofitted at some stage.
 Its interior is plastered with visitor names dating back to 1967.

 Condition